 I drew the sketch pictured below to reveal the mere posts and beams of an elegant mansion.

-Serum calcium (SCA) and phosphorus (SP) reside in a suitably named rectangle.
+Serum calcium (SCA) and phosphate (SP) reside in a suitably named rectangle.
 The red arrows – eg. from calcium to parathyroid hormone (PTH) – connotes down regulation.
 Blue arrows mean the opposite.
 For clarity I left out receptors.

 For orientation, parathyroid glands number four on average and reside at the four corners of the thyroid gland in the neck.
 PTH signals kidneys, bone and the gut so as to maintain great stability of blood calcium and a less rigorous stability of blood phosphate concentration.